choi-calvin/korean-som/README.md

 ### Tutorial

 A notebook tutorial can be found in `tutorial.ipynb`.
 This notebook goes through the processes with which the contextual SOMs were trained on the Ko corpus, including data extraction, preprocessing, training, and evaluation.

+### Paper results

+The exact code used to produce the results in the paper can be found in `paper_results/`.
+This directory includes `contextual_som.py`, an aggregated Python script of the cells in `tutorial.ipynb`; and `main.ipynb`, the exact notebook used to produce the results in the paper.
+Note that due to the randomness in the algorithm, re-running `main.ipynb` may produce slightly different outputs than in the paper.

 ## Contributions